hisnameisjoseph/josepho-intern-repo/milestones/m3/git_understanding.md

 #### Experiment with each command in your test repo
 Here I modified the md file (this file) on my local device.
 Then I used `git checkout` command to retore the file from the main branch.
+I created another branch here with gibberish: ajierwf;uawjowfiblhyaweqeoidja'WBf and hoping to use the git checkout command to restore this file.